tjmaynes/blog/content/post/using-latex.md

 Above is a portion of code that serves as the "header" of your LaTeX document.
 The header of the page includes the documentclass, packages, specific fonts, etc. The "header" can be extended to include much more than this including custom layouts for various kinds of documents.

-You can look <a href="http://tex.stackexchange.com/questions/8750/make-your-own-sty-files">here</a> for more information on creating your own .sty files.
+You can look [here](http://tex.stackexchange.com/questions/8750/make-your-own-sty-files) for more information on creating your own .sty files.

 {% highlight latex %}
 \begin{document}